List of Weeds characters: Nancy Botwin

 After falsely pleading guilty to manslaughter, Nancy is sentenced to Danbury prison, where she maintains a romantic relationship with Zoya, her prison roommate.
 During season seven, after three years of lockup, Nancy is released to a halfway house in New York City.
 She immediately betrays Zoya by trading Zoya's stash of stolen grenades with Zoya's brother, Demetri, for an initial supply of weed.
-During the course of the season, Andy, Doug, Silas, and Shane travel to New York, interested in seeing Nancy.
-She eventually rises from the lower end of the economic scale, and is released from her halfway house, from which she continues to expand her drug business.
-She once again jockeys against the leading dealers in New York, and rises to the top.
+During the season, Andy, Doug, Silas, and Shane travel to New York, interested in seeing Nancy.
+She eventually rises from the lower end of the economic scale and is released from her halfway house, from which she continues to expand her drug business.
+She once again jockeys against the leading dealers in New York and rises to the top.
 The season seven finale follows her fighting for the custody of Esteban's child with Jill, her sister.
-They eventually come to an agreement to move in together in Old Greenwich, Connecticut.
+They eventually agree to move in together in Old Greenwich, Connecticut.
 As the closing of escrow is finalized, Nancy and her family eat dinner peacefully, and Nancy then gives a toast to the family's future.
 Subsequently, an armed man, later identified as Tim Scottson, shoots Nancy in the head with his rifle.
 Nancy recovers from the gunshot in season eight.
 In the series finale, after a ten-year time jump, it is revealed that marijuana has been legalized, and Nancy owns several successful marijuana businesses.

 At the beginning of the series, Nancy struggles to keep her drug dealing separate from her family life.
 However, Andy, Silas, and Shane find out about her dealing at different points in the series.
 While she is willing to risk life and limb for the love of her family, she also wants to protect them from the hazards of drugs and the drug trade.
 She is particularly hesitant to allow Silas to enter the business until her crisis with U-Turn forces her to allow Silas to deal.
 She also struggles to keep Shane isolated from the chaos.

 Nancy was married four times and gave birth to three children.
 Her first son, Silas, was conceived out of wedlock with Lars Guinard.
 Judah Botwin, her first husband, believed Silas to be his son and raised him from birth.
 Judah and Nancy later conceived Shane.
 Peter Scottson, her second husband, was murdered by a rival drug cartel; she and Peter did not have children.
 She married Esteban after giving birth to Stevie Ray, her third son; Esteban was murdered in prison.
 Nancy met her last husband, rabbi Dave Bloom, by sneaking into his pool when she needed physical therapy.
 Dave adopted Stevie as his own son, but died later in a bizarre car crash.